FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 cd node-red-plugin-deploy-count
 ```

 This creates a folder called `node-red-plugin-deploy-count` and navigates into it.
-Now you have a dedicated space for your plugin files.
+Now, you have a dedicated space for your plugin files.

 #### Step 2: Set Up `package.json`

 The next step is to create a [package.json](https://nodered.org/docs/creating-nodes/packaging) file.
-This file is essential for any `Node.js` project, as it describes your project and its dependencies and the configurations that required by node-red to identify plugins or nodes.
+This file is essential for any Node.js project, as it describes your project and its dependencies and the configurations required by node-red to identify plugins or nodes.

 Create a file named `package.json` in your plugin directory:

-If you are using linux then:
+If you are using Linux, then:

 ```bash
 touch package.json